uiuc-hpc/lci/README.md

 *For the first time known to us, multithreaded communication catches up with multi-process communication.*

-## Relevant Publications
+## Publications
-- Yan, Jiakun, and Marc Snir.
-"Contemplating a Lightweight Communication Interface for Asynchronous Many-Task Systems." arXiv preprint arXiv:2503.15400 (2025).
+- Jiakun Yan, and Marc Snir.
+"LCI: a Lightweight Communication Interface for Efficient Asynchronous Multithreaded Communication." [preprint](https://jiakunyan.github.io/source/lci_preprint.pdf), 2025.
-*A short workshop paper describing the high-level interface design of LCI (version 2, the current version).*
+*Users are recommended to read this paper for a comprehensive understanding of LCI (version 2)*

+### Other Relevant Ones
 - Yan, Jiakun, Hartmut Kaiser, and Marc Snir.
 "Understanding the Communication Needs of Asynchronous Many-Task Systems --A Case Study of HPX+ LCI." arXiv preprint arXiv:2503.12774 (2025).
 *Paper about integrating LCI (version 1) into HPX.*
 - Mor, Omri, George Bosilca, and Marc Snir.
 "Improving the scaling of an asynchronous many-task runtime with a lightweight communication engine."
 Proceedings of the 52nd International Conference on Parallel Processing.
 2023.
 *Paper about integrating LCI (version 1) into PaRSEC.*
+- Dang, Hoang-Vu, Marc Snir, and William Gropp.
+"Towards millions of communicating threads."
+Proceedings of the 23rd European MPI Users' Group Meeting.
+2016.
+*Paper about a MPI variant that LCI was initially based on.*